Weil-Petersson Teichm\"uller space

-Theorem 1.1 implies that a quasisymmetric homeomorphism $h$ of the Weil-Petersson class is absolutely continuous such that $\log h'\in H^{\frac 12}$.
-This fact is hoped to be useful to the further study of the geometry and structure of $T_0$.
-As we shall see later (see Remark 4.6 below), $\WP(S^1)/S^1$ has a very simple model, namely, it can be identified as the real Hilbert space $H^{\frac 12}_{\Bbb R}/{\Bbb R}$ under the bijection $h\mapsto\log|h'|$.
+Theorem 1.1 is also hoped to be useful to the further study of the geometry and structure of $T_0$.
+As we shall see later (see Remark 5.1 below), $\WP(S^1)/\Rot(S^1)$ has a very simple model, namely, it can be identified as the real Hilbert space $H^{\frac 12}_{\Bbb R}/{\Bbb R}$ under the bijection $h\mapsto\log|h'|$.
+Here and in what follows, $\Rot(S^1)$ denotes the group of all rotations about the circle $S^1$.
 Based on this observation, we will introduce a new metric on $T_0$, which can be defined roughly as follows:

+A precise formula will be given below during the proof of Theorem 1.4 (see (8.5) below).
 The advantage of this metric is that, as being a global metric, it gives directly the distances between two points in $T_0$.
 This is in contrast to the case for the Weil-Petersson metric, which is an infinitesimal Riemann metric on the tangent bundle of $T_0$.
 Anyhow, we shall prove \proclaim{Theorem 1.4} The metric $d$ and the Weil-Petersson metric induce the same topology on ${T_0}$. \endproclaim

-As an application of Theorem 1.4, we shall give a new proof of the following result. \proclaim{Corollary 1.5 ([TT2])} Both $\WP(S^1)/S^1$ and $\WP(S^1)/\text{M\"ob}(S^1)$ are topological groups. \endproclaim

-The paper is organized as follows: In section 2 we give some basic definitions and results on the universal Teichm\"uller space and the Weil-Petersson Teichm\"uller space.
+We end this Introduction section with the organization of the paper.
+In Section 2, we give some basic definitions and results on the universal Teichm\"uller space and the Weil-Petersson Teichm\"uller space.
 In particular, we establish the complex analytic theory of the pre-logarithmic derivative model of the Weil-Petersson Teichm\"uller space, which plays an important role in the proof of Theorem 1.4.
-In section 3, we recall some basic definitions on Sobolev spaces, the BMO space and establish some lemmas that will be frequently used in the proof of Theorems 1.1 and 1.2.
-In the last three sections, we give the proofs of Theorems 1.1, 1.2, 1.4 and Corollaries 1.3, 1.5. \head 2 Preliminaries on the Weil-Petersson Teichm\"uller space \endhead In this section, we give some basic definitions and results on the Weil-Petersson Teichm\"uller space.
-The results turn out to be essential in the proof of Theorem 1.4.
-We follow the lines in our recent paper [SW], where the BMO theory of the universal Teichm\"uller space was investigated.
+As we shall see later, our results and their proofs involve much use of the theory of function spaces, in particular, of Sobolev spaces of fractional order.
+Therefore, in Sections 3 and 4, we recall some basic definitions on Sobolev spaces, the BMO space and establish some lemmas that will be frequently used in the proof of Theorems 1.1 and 1.2; we also deal with the pull-back operator on $H^{\frac 12}$ by a quasisymmetric homeomorphism and establish several basic results which are needed to prove Theorems 1.1 and 1.3.
+In Sections 5-8, we give the proofs of Theorems 1.1-1.4.
+In Section 9, we list several open problems related to this work.
+In the final Appendix section, we prove Propositions 4.1 and 4.3 stated in Section 4.